 - Indices

-Instead of buying or selling the actual asset, a CFD lets traders enter into a contract with a broker.
-The profit or loss is calculated based on the difference between the asset’s price when the contract is opened and when it is closed.
+Instead of buying or selling the actual asset, a CFD lets you enter into a contract with a broker.
+Your profit or loss is calculated based on the difference between the asset's price when you open the contract and when you close it.

-CFDs provide exposure to global markets and indices from different countries, like the U.S., Germany, Japan, and more, all in one platform. -
+- Global market access: CFDs provide you with exposure to global markets and indices from different countries, like the U.S., Germany, Japan, and more, all in one platform.

-In traditional CFD trading, leverage allows traders to control larger positions with a smaller amount of money, increasing both potential gains and risks.
-However, since CFDs on Kite are not available for trading, leverage does not apply. -
+- Leverage: In traditional CFD trading, leverage allows you to control larger positions with a smaller amount of money, increasing both potential gains and risks.
+However, since CFDs on Kite are not available for trading, leverage does not apply.